Arnold Palmer Private Course at PGA WEST (Host Course)

 in-play canal.
 This scenic, 6,950-yard, par 72 course has hosted the Humana Challenge for over two decades.

-The Jack Nicklaus Private Course, designed by ‘The Golden Bear’ is the third course at PGA WEST to host the Humana Challenge and has been a part of the tournament’s history since 2009.
-Also a Certified Audubon International Cooperative Sanctuary, at 6,951 yards long, the Nicklaus Private has the highest rating (74.3) and slope (146) of the three Private Courses at PGA WEST.
+The Jack Nicklaus Private Course at PGA WEST, designed by ‘The Golden Bear’ is the third course at PGA WEST to host the Humana Challenge and has been a part of the tournament’s history since 2009.
+Also a Certified Audubon International Cooperative Sanctuary, at 6,951 yards long, the Jack Nicklaus Private Course at PGA WEST has the highest rating (74.3) and slope (146) of the three Private Courses at PGA WEST.

 Initially, Nicklaus was commissioned to design this course to host the 1991 Ryder Cup.
 With International television coverage gaining prominence, the event was moved to the East Coast to Kiawah Island’s Ocean Course.
-Nicklaus deemed this incredibly scenic and unique layout one of his Signature Courses.
+This incredibly scenic and unique layout is among the prestigious global family of Jack Nicklaus Signature Golf Courses.

 La Quinta Country Club